Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/DSP/README.md

 The following documents provide supplemental information for this tutorial.

 ### [AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/yii1603912637443.html)
-Contains sections on how to develop AI Engine graphs, how to use the AI Engine compiler, and AI Engine simulation, and performance analysis.
+Contains sections on how to develop AI Engine graphs, how to use the AI Engine compiler, AI Engine simulation, and performance analysis.

 ### [Vitis FIR Filter IP Library](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/hls_ip_libraries.html#aqn1539734237760)
 Describes how to use the FIR Filter IP Library, which is basically a C++ wrapper that instantiates the Xilinx FIR Compiler